NathPacc/lem-in/README.md

 ```
 LEM-IN/
+├── cmd/                         # Mains
+│   ├── lem-in/
+│   │      └── lem-in.go         # Main of the principal program
+│   ├── visualizer/
+│   │      └── visualizer.go     # Main of the visualization
 ├── colony/                      # Heart of the program
 │   ├── algo.go                  # Main algorithm
 │   ├── prints.go                # Printing the different structs and the resolution
 │   └── setup.go                 # Initializing datas and creating the colony
 │
 ├── datas/                       # Dealing with the recovering and verification of the datas
 │   ├── datas.go                 # Recovering the datas
 │   └── errors.go                # Verifying the datas
 │
 ├── files/                       # Entry files describing the colony
 │
 ├── modules/
 │   └── structColony.go          # Declaration of structs used by algo
 │   └── modules.go               # Declaration of structs used for data recovering
 │
 ├── go.mod
-├── main.go               # Execution of the program
 └── README.md
 ```